wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 == Changelog ==

+= 0.9 =
+* bug fix: solved a major bug that was preventing the correct behaviour within the TinyMCE editor window.

 = 0.8 =
 * bug fix: the donate pop up was showing even after the donation.
 * bug fix: the Tiny popup setting didn't work in certain cases.